pingcap/docs-dm/en/faq.md

 Set the parameters below to a value larger than the default 67108864 (64M).

 - The global variable of the TiDB server: `max_allowed_packet`.
 - The configuration item in the data source configuration file: `target-database.max-allowed-packet`.
-Please refer to [DM Advanced Task Configuration File](task-configuration-file-full.md)
+For details, refer to [DM Advanced Task Configuration File](task-configuration-file-full.md).

 For details, see [Loader solution](https://docs.pingcap.com/tidb/stable/loader-overview#solution).